 Artwork brief

-Use this guide if you are deciding whether the Mona Lisa is worth the crowd, looking for the painting in the Louvre, or trying to connect it to a bigger first-time museum route.
+Use this guide if you are asking where the Mona Lisa is, where to see it in the Louvre, whether you need a Louvre ticket, or how to connect the Salle des États stop to a bigger first-time museum route.

 Beginner rule